Jake Sullivan: 2021

+2022

 On January 14, 2022, Sullivan accused Russia of sending saboteurs into Ukraine to stage "a false-flag operation" that would create a pretext for Russia to invade Ukraine.
-Russian Foreign Minister Sergey Lavrov dismissed the U.S. claim as "total disinformation."
+Russian foreign minister Sergey Lavrov dismissed the U.S. claim as "total disinformation."

+On January 23, 2022, the Department of State authorized the voluntary departure of U.S. direct hire employees (USDH) and ordered the departure of eligible family members (EFM) from Embassy Kyiv due to the continued threat of Russian military action.
+U.S. citizens should not travel to Ukraine, and those in Ukraine should depart now using commercial or other privately available transportation options.